HPE-Legobricks/cal-eStore/README.md

 user centric design, which includes conducting research for the user experience, persona development, Simple UX, and usability tests for wireframes to translate the product features into product designs.
-The UX design team consists of the Visual Designer, Business Analyst, Front End Web Developer, and Writer/Content Designer,
+The UX design team consists of the visual designer, business analyst, front end web developer, and writer/content designer.

 Following are the user-centric design techniques used for developing the application.

-* Interviews
+* Conducted interviews

 * Built personas